Neil Laughton

 Neil Adrian Denis Laughton (born 31 October 1963) is a former army officer, entrepreneur and adventurer.
 He has completed the Explorers Grand Slam of climbing the highest mountains on all seven continents and reaching both the North and South Poles.
-He holds a number of records for his activities on land, sea and air.
+He holds a number of world firsts and Guinness World Records records for his expeditions on land, sea and air.

 Personal life

 Neil A D Laughton was born in Woolwich, London on 31 October 1963, the eldest son of Captain RFG Laughton (Royal Navy) and Gillian E Cocks.
 Laughton grew up in rural Somerset and went to boarding school in Sussex (Worth Abbey).
 Upon leaving school in 1982 Neil joined the Royal Marines.

-Laughton married Caroline Reay-Jones in 2006; they live in Sussex with their three children.
+Laughton married Caroline Reay-Jones in 2006.
+They live in Sussex with their three children; Oscar, Scarlett and Amber.

 Military service

 He was commissioned into the Royal Marines at the age of 19 on 28 April 1983 and won the coveted Green Beret but resigned his commission in July 1984 after his father died from cancer.
 After a spell in the corporate world, Laughton volunteered for Selection into the 21st Special Air Service Regiment (Artists) (Reserve) in 1991 and was awarded his sandy coloured beret with famous winged dagger logo bearing the motto "Who Dares Wins".
 He was awarded his parachute wings in 1992, completed the Explosives and Demolitions course at Hereford and was commissioned at the Royal Military Academy Sandhurst on 6 August 1995.
 He served in A Sqn, 21 SAS as a Troop Commander until 2003 before resigning his commission at the rank of Captain.